 Is Kentucky Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 153% greater than the national average, and several tornados caused extensive damage to the west, north and east of Murray in December, 2021.
 The poverty rate is above the national average, but much of this is attributed to the large student population.

 Notes: MSU does not have a reputation as a party school.
 The senior center has a good reputation.
-Murray has grown by 8% in the last decade, and home prices have increased by 11% since last year.
+Murray's population strted to drop in 2019 but is now rebounding.
+Home prices have increased 16% since last year.